pabloinsente/pabloinsente.github.io/_posts/2020-05-15-intro-linear-algebra.md

 From a geometric perspective, determinants indicate the $\textit{sign}$ **area of a parallelogram** (e.g., a rectangular area) and the $\textit{sign}$ **volume of the parallelepiped**, for a matrix whose columns consist of the basis vectors in Euclidean space.

 Let's parse out the above phrase: the $\textit{sign}$ area indicates the absolute value of the area, and the $\textit{sign}$ volume equals the absolute value of the volume.
-You may be wondering why we need to take the absolute value since real-life objects can't have a negative is area or volume.
+You may be wondering why we need to take the absolute value since real-life objects can't have negative area or volume.
 In linear algebra, we say the area of a parallelogram is **negative** when the vectors forming the figure are *clockwise oriented* (i.e., negatively oriented), and **positive** when the vectors forming the figure are *counterclockwise oriented* (i.e., positively oriented).

 Here is an example of a matrix $\textit{A}$ with vectors *clockwise* or *negatively* oriented: